uber/react-vis/docs/rect-series.md

 Default: `0`

-The value used to compute the x position of the other side of the rectangle.
+The value used to compute the x position of _the left_ side of the rectangle.

 #### y (optional)